Monke-Za-Uganda-Uruga-Burugana/Alpha/README.md

 * **gisty**
 A test website that a) has a gist embedded b) has Inter as font (because why not?)
 * **rando**
-A website that generates random colors, again not designed for peoples with epilepsy.
+A website and python file that generates random colors, again not designed for peoples with epilepsy.